Santiago de Chile, Chile, 1952

 • “Stories that are close to our experience and absolutely up-to-date.
 His style is acute, concise, intelligent, infected with unease, due to the ongoing changes in situations.
 A literary seam that is full of unheard-of possibilities.”
 Jorge Edwards, El País

-• “The tremendous Arturo Fontaine set off with the vigour and ambition of a Balzac, and reached the finish line in one piece.”
+• “El bárbaro by Arturo Fontaine began with Balzacian vigor and ambition—and reached the finish line intact.”
 Alfredo Bryce Echenique

-• “One of today's most outstanding Latin-American prose writers."
+• “One of the most outstanding Latin American prose writers today.”
 Camilo Marks

 Bibliography